semdestroyer/semdestroyer/README.md

 - 💬 Ask me about anything
 - 📫 How to reach me: @botweiser
 <!-- - 😄 Pronouns: ... -->
-- ⚡ Fun fact: I'm ITMO university student
+- ⚡ Fun fact: I'm ITMO university student and jr coder